claranet/terraform-signalfx-detectors/examples/usage/README.md

 The `environment` variable is used as:

-- as slug prefix to the names of all deployed detectors like `[myEnv] detector name`
+- as slug prefix to the names of all deployed detectors like `[my environment] detector name`
 - as value for filter `env` in the SignalFlow program for all detectors

 Indeed, all modules propose a default filtering policy following the [tagging